ajponte/upalate_story_docs/upalateLogging.md

 Logging is essential for filtering out issues with the application, and keeping track of the individual system components.

+*Note*: Not shown here is the log4j xml or groovy configurations, as that has not been sorted out yet.
+This story doc therefore serves as a high level abstraction of the logging object wrapper we plan to create.

 We need support for the conventional log levels; WARN, INFO, DEBUG, NOTICE, and ERROR.